uoregon-libraries/oni-wrapper/README.md

 pre-set since most of the "secrets" are hard-coded anyway.
 ONI's docker-compose is set up to work well for development.

+MARC
+---

+The subdirectory `marc` contains XML that can be loaded into an ONI site via the `load_titles` command.
+This isn't automated, so it needs to be run manually when necessary.

+Some of these files are housed here because they don't exist on the Library of Congress Chronicling America site.
+Others have minor hacks to offer a better presentation to users.

+In a disaster recovery scenario, these would need to be loaded into our ONI instance before batches load.

 Customize Branches
 ---